Best Typeform Alternatives in 2026: Free and Unlimited

 Why people look for Typeform alternatives

-• Feature paywalls — Conditional logic, form analytics, file uploads, or extra question types are locked behind paid tiers.
-You can’t optimize or analyze without paying.
+• Feature paywalls: Conditional logic, form analytics, file uploads, and extra question types sit behind paid tiers.
+You cannot optimize or analyze without paying.

-• Pricing at scale — Costs rise quickly for teams or high-volume use.
+• Pricing at scale: Costs climb for teams or high-volume use.
 Per-response or tier jumps make growth expensive.

 What to look for in a Typeform alternative

-Before we compare tools, here’s what actually matters for surveys and feedback:
+Before comparing tools, check what matters for surveys and feedback:

-• Unlimited (or very high) responses on the free tier so you’re not forced to upgrade when a form performs.
+• Unlimited (or high) responses on the free tier so you are not forced to upgrade when a form performs.

-• Form analytics — Views, submissions, completion rate, drop-off by question, device, referrer, and (if possible) geography.
+• Form analytics: views, submissions, completion rate, drop-off by question, device, referrer, and (where possible) geography.

-If the free tier caps responses or hides logic and analytics behind a paywall, it’s not a real free form builder for serious use.
+A free tier that caps responses or hides logic and analytics behind a paywall is not a free form builder for serious use.

 Typeform alternatives compared: feature matrix